How Do I Choose the Right Counselor or Psychotherapist?

 Q. What About Using My Insurance?

 A. While insurance can be a way to help make therapy more affordable, I encourage you to think carefully before using your insurance for therapy services.
 Your insurance company will likely require that your therapist provide a diagnosis along with regular updates regarding your progress in therapy.
+There may be limitations on the number of times we can meet, which may be problematic with respect to obtaining the results you are seeking.
 You and I do not have control over how the insurance company may use that information, which is especially concerning given that the issues of healthcare and preexisting conditions remain unresolved in the current political environment.
-Also, I believe that therapy is not just for solving problems, but offers an opportunity to look at ourselves at a deeper level and lead richer, more fulfilling lives.
+Also, therapy is not just for solving problems, but it can offer an opportunity to look at ourselves at a deeper level and create the potential to lead richer, more fulfilling lives.
 This is not something typically covered by insurance.
-As a result, I have chosen not to accept insurance.
+As a result, I have chosen not to accept insurance directly.